dblanding/ros-presentation/ROS-presentation-notes.md

     Programming the nodes (mostly in Python)
     Resources
 ```

-> Hi Doug,
->
-> Thanks for doing this presentation.
-I'll put you down for Jan 25th.
-If you want to use it, I've attached the club PowerPoint template.
->
-> As far as content of the presentation goes, You are welcome to post your question on the Small Computers Forum & see what it yields.
-In the past, when I've asked similar questions results have not been very useful.
-You have a lot of deep knowledge about a subject with which most in the club have little experience.
-You might be better served by asking how many in the club have experimented with robotics or built a robot.
->
-> Regardless of the answers you get, your topic is a technically interesting one and since we are a tech club, I expect folks will find it engaging - especially if you approach it from a problem/solution angle - i.e. Why did you need a ROS? , Navigating a gazebo is a step towards what?
-What sensors are used for what reason?
-How is the data kept?
-What's the big dream for your robot?
->
-> If there is a desire to go deep on specifics, we can either have another session, or move to the forum.
->
-> These are just my initial thoughts & I could be completely wrong since I'm pretty ignorant about robotics in general.
-You should go with your gut.
-I'm sure it will be well received.
->
-> -Yang

-## Yang reminds me to think about this from a high level.

 ### Background
 * I've always enjoyed building things, (with an Erector set as a kid)